Dharun-hub/Dharun-hub/README.md

 **ABOUT ME** :
 - 👋 Hi, I’m Dharun R
-- 👀 I’m interested in web development and machine learning.
+- 👀 Interested in web development and machine learning.
-- 🌱 I’m currently learning machine learning.
+- 🌱 Currently learning machine learning.
-- 💞️ I’m looking for an internship.
+- 💞️ Looking for a job.
 - 📫 Contact me on rdharun01@gmail.com.

 <!---